For purposes of this chapter, the terms in this section have the meanings given unless otherwise provided for in this chapter.

 "Social services costs" means the costs for the salaries and wages of the supervisor and other social work employees, associated fringe benefits and payroll taxes, supplies, services, and consultants.
 This category includes the cost of those employees who manage and process admission to the nursing facility.

 "Special assessments" means the actual special assessments and related interest paid during the reporting period that are not voluntary costs.
-The term does not include personnel costs or fees for late payment, or special assessments for projects that are reimbursed in the property rate.
+The term does not include personnel costs, fees for late payment, or special assessments for projects that are reimbursed in the property rate.

 "Stakeholders" means individuals and representatives of organizations interested in long-term care, including nursing homes, consumers, and labor unions.